-RepairPal has identified the most common problems with the Chevrolet as reported by actual vehicle owners.
+RepairPal has identified the most common problems for 76 Chevrolet models based on complaints from actual vehicle owners.
 We'll tell you what the problem is and what it'll take to fix it.

 Vehicles equipped whit a 4 speed automatic transmission may develop a harsh 1-2 shift and/or illumination of the Check Engine Light with code P1870 stored.
 This can be caused by wear of the bore for the TCC isolator and regulator valves in the valve body.
 This condition does not commonly occur until the transmission reaches normal operating temperature.
 If the valve body is worn, replacement will be necessary to correct this concern.

 The transmission pressure control solenoid may fail causing erratic shifting.
 Our technicians tell us that partial dis-assembly of the transmission is necessary to replace a failed pressure control solenoid.

 The intake manifold gasket can develop external engine oil or coolant leaks.
 In some cases the failed gasket will leak coolant internally.
 The manifold gasket will need to be replaced to correct this issue.

 The upper dash may crack, most commonly on vehicles in warm climates and exposed to a lot of sunlight.
 The common repair is to replace the upper instrument trim panel.
 Information on a technical service bulletin or extended warranty is not available at this time.

 A burning smell may develop due to an oil leak form one or both valve cover gaskets.
 Resealing the valve cover will generally correct this concern.
 However, the valve covers should be inspected and replaced if damaged.